mohamadi7613/mycheat/tools/docker.md

 docker --version
 docker --help
-docker run --help                  # help of run       # docker ps --help
+docker run --help                  # help of run       # docker ps --help docker info                        # check docker is run or not
 ```

 ### Connect to dockerhub